narbs91/arweave-json-uploader/README.md

 ### Content source

 The script uses the `resources/sample.csv` as the source of content when preforming an upload.
-A given row represents the data (the actual contents of the JSON) portion of what will be uploaded to the weave and the headers represent the tags (key/value pairs as metadata) that will be set on that data (Please see the [developer api docs](https://docs.arweave.org/developers/server/http-api#field-definitions) for more information).
+A given row represents the data (the actual contents of the JSON) portion of what will be uploaded to the weave.
+Each row also represents the metadata that wil be attached to the data via tags(key/value pairs) where the headers of the CSV represent the keys (Please see the [developer api docs](https://docs.arweave.org/developers/server/http-api#field-definitions) for more information).
 Please adjust this file as needed with the data you wish to upload; however, this script is only intended to upload JSON in it's current form so you have to leave the `Content-Type` header and `application/json` value in each row so that things work as expected.
+There may be future expansions to the script to allow more content types.

 You might be asking why the same data is being uploaded as the main content and as metadata at the same time.
 The author took this approach due to the fact that the [Arweave graphQL api](https://gql-guide.vercel.app/) does not support querying for data specifically and wanted a way for data to be searchable/available through a single entry point.